TutorialsAndroid/crashx/README.md

 ```
 > This method sets the activity that must be launched by the error activity when the user presses the button to restart the app.
 > If you don't set it (or set it to null), the library will use the first activity on your manifest that has an intent-filter with action
-> `com.developer.kinda.RESTART`, and if there is none, the default launchable activity on your app.
+> `com.developer.crashx.RESTART`, and if there is none, the default launchable activity on your app.
 > If no launchable activity can be found and you didn't specify any, the "restart app" button will become a "close app" button,
 > even if `showRestartButton` is set to `true`.
 >